canopas/web-developer-roadmap-2023/README.md

 ## Practical 17

 - Ecommerce Admin panel
+- **Implementation specifications:** `tailwind`, `vite`, `vuex or pinia `
    - Review [Ecommerce App](https://github.com/canopas/web-developer-roadmap-2023/blob/main/ecommerce_web_app.md) requirements.
-   - Understand lifecycle of vueJS
-   - Use tailwind and vite
-   - Can use readymade templates
+   - Can use readymade templates.
-   - Use [nodeJS]() APIs to handle the data
+   - Use [nodeJS](https://github.com/canopas/web-developer-roadmap-2023#7-nodejs) APIs to handle the data
-   - Use vuex or pinia store to manage data
-   - Create registration/Login forms with all validations
+   - Create registration/Login forms with all validations.
-   - Admin should able to create, update, delete and view categories, subcategories and product
+   - Admin should able to create, update, delete and view categories, subcategories and product.
-   - Admin should able to see all users
+   - Admin should able to see all users.
-   - Implement logout functionality
+   - Implement logout functionality.

 ## Practical 18
 - Ecommerce website
+- **Implementation specifications:** `tailwind`, `vite`, `vuex or pinia`

-  - Create website where user can see list of products
+  - Create website where user can see list of products.
-  - User should be able to filter products by categories and subcategories
+  - User should be able to filter products by categories and subcategories.
-  - Create registration/Login forms with all validations
+  - Create registration/Login forms with all validations.
   - LoggedIn users can fav/unfav products.
-  - Implement logout functionality
+  - Implement logout functionality.

 # Golang

 ## Practical 19

 - Music APP authorization and admin apis
+- **Implementation specifications:** `JWT` for authentication, `sqlx or gorm`, `gin`

   - Review [Music APP](https://github.com/canopas/web-developer-roadmap-2023/blob/main/music_app.md) requirements
-  - Use JWT for authentication
   - Use concepts of golang like go modules, generics, concurrency etc...
   - Create following REST APIs
     - Admin Register/Login